Here's what's in the bipartisan infrastructure bill - KESQ

 How Congress will pay for it

-The White House and Congress are looking at more than a dozen measures that would pay for the proposal, according to the bill text and a 57-page summary of the deal released last week.
+The White House and Congress have been looking at a multitude of measures that would pay for the proposal.

-Among them: Repurposing unused Covid relief funds.
+But while lawmakers claim the bill pays for itself, the CBO score found it would instead add billions of dollars to the deficit over 10 years.

+The bottom line is that the legislation would directly add roughly $350 billion to the deficit, when taking into account $90 billion of spending in new contract authority, said Marc Goldwein, senior vice president at the Committee for a Responsible Federal Budget, a nonpartisan group that tracks federal spending.

+Also, the report found that the Federal Communications Commission’s spectrum auctions would generate far less than the $87 billion originally claimed by lawmakers.

+The CBO also said that the bill would raise about $50 billion by imposing new Superfund fees and changing the tax reporting requirements for cryptocurrencies, among other measures.

+According to the bill text and the 57-page summary of the bill released last week, lawmakers leaned heavily on repurposing unused Covid relief funds to pay for the legislation.
 The bill text lists savings from rescinding unobligated appropriations for the Economic Injury Disaster Loan program for small businesses and nonprofit groups, the Paycheck Protection Program, the Education Stabilization Fund and relief for airline workers, among others.

-Also, the Congressional Budget Office reduced its forecast for the unemployment rate because of the improving economy.

-As a result, the federal government will most likely spend less on the pandemic jobless programs than expected, but experts have questioned how much could be saved from unemployment.

 More savings would come from delaying a controversial Trump administration rule that would radically change how drugs are priced and paid for in Medicare and Medicaid until 2026, at the earliest.
 The measure would effectively ban drug makers from providing rebates to pharmacy benefit managers and insurers.
 Instead, drug companies would be encouraged to pass the discounts directly to patients at the pharmacy counter.
 It is currently expected to go into effect in 2023.
-The summary lists the savings as $49 billion.
+The summary lists the savings as $49 billion and the CBO report as nearly $51 billion.

-Lawmakers are also planning to recoup funds from fraudulent pandemic unemployment payments, but the summary does not provide a dollar amount.
-These enhanced benefits have been the target of scammers, but how much has been stolen and how much can be recovered is not known.

 Also, the infrastructure proposal relies on generating $56 billion in economic growth resulting from a 33% return on investment on the long-term projects, according to the summary.

-Note: This story has been updated Thursday with the release of the Congressional Budget Office report.